Problems Reported by Department of Defense

 Problems Reported by Air Force Weather Squadrons:

-The current process for reporting mission-specific weather reports and alerts to pilots is outdated and fragmented across all squadrons and involve a slow and human-error prone process of copying and pasting data from multiple weather models into spreadsheets.
+The current process for issuing mission-specific weather reports and alerts to pilots is outdated and fragmented across all squadrons and involves a slow and human-error prone process of copying and pasting data from multiple data models into excel spreadsheets.

-This outdated forecasting process makes it extremely difficult for forecasters to support pilots with accurate and timely data, especially for missions that occur during rapidly evolving weather.
+This outdated forecasting process makes it extremely difficult for forecasters to support pilots with accurate and timely data and introduces avoidable risk during inclement and rapidly evolving weather.

-A standardized weather data aggregation and reporting system is a must-have to ensure pilot safety during advanced flight missions common to the modern-day Air Force.
+A highly usable and standardized weather data aggregation and reporting system is necessary to ensure pilot safety during advanced flight missions common to the modern-day military.

 Research